karimarttila/java/webstore-demo/simple-server/README.md

 **Object oriented paradigm.** Object oriented paradigm was something cool in mid 1990's but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes...
 For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.

 **Safety.** If you need a staticly typed safe language and runtime environment (JVM - some 20 years of solid testing in enterprise world) with a great ecosystem for a big enterprise project with tens of developers - Java is the solution.

+**IDE tooling.** IDE tooling is of course great since we are using statically typed language.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) (my favorite Java IDE) provides exact suggestions for methods when it recognizes which class we are dealing with.

 **Learning curve.** Difficult to say anything about this since I've been programming Java some 20 years now (first Java project was actually in year 1998).
 But after this exercise I have a feeling that for a newbie Java basic stuff cannot be learned in a couple of days and start being productive and learn the new stuff on the way as you can do e.g. with Python and Javascript.
 Also the frameworks take some time to learn (even a hard-core Java programmer like me forgot some peculiarities regarding Spring when I have not done serious Java/Spring programming about in 1,5 years).